 2. Cheaper cost of living

 Turkey has become a popular destination for expats, offering excellent living conditions.
-Whether choosing the scenic Mediterranean coast or the vibrant cities of Istanbul and Ankara, expats benefit from a European lifestyle at a more affordable price, compared with other European countries and the US.
+Whether choosing the scenic Mediterranean coast or the vibrant cities of Istanbul and Ankara, expats benefit from a European lifestyle at a more affordable price.
+Compared with other European countries and the US the cost of living in Turkey is significantly more affordable.

 3. Strategic location